Extractions and Oral Surgery

 Extractions and Oral Surgery as a Last Resort in Dental Treatment

-Like every other part within the human body, the tooth is also not immune to dangers or damages which includes decay, cracking, breakage etc. When these occur, restorative procedures such as porcelain veneers, crowns or fillings could be applied as treatments to restore the lost healthy appearance.
+Like every other part within the human body, the tooth is also not immune to dangers or damages such as decay, cracking, breakage etc. When these occur, restorative procedures such as porcelain veneers, crowns or fillings could be applied as treatments to restore the lost healthy appearance.

-Tooth damage could at times be too extreme to repair or restore therefore needing a complete removal otherwise known as extraction in the medical parlance.
+At times, tooth damage can be severe and nearly impossible to repair or restore, therefore, needing a complete removal otherwise known as extraction in the medical parlance.
 If a tooth is bothering you then visit us for teeth extractions in Encino.

 Tooth Removal Procedures